DeNova Detect Natural Gas Detectors

 Closing the Safety Gap Through Early Gas Detection

-Data from incidents across the United States shows that the risk of natural gas-related fires and explosions is not evenly distributed.
-Certain neighborhoods and multi-family housing face elevated exposure, especially where natural gas detectors are absent or outdated.
+Data from across the United States shows that gas risks are not spread evenly.
+High-density housing and older neighborhoods face much higher exposure, especially when detectors are missing or outdated.

 natural gas-related fires and explosions

-At least 481 incidents attributed to natural gas or propane leaks through December 2025.
+At least 481 incidents were caused by gas leaks through December 2025.

-Renters often move into units with little safety orientation and may not understand the importance of natural gas detection.
-Even when a natural gas leak detector is installed, improper placement can reduce its effectiveness.
-To be effective, a home natural gas detector must be positioned correctly to identify leaks before gas accumulates to dangerous levels.
-In high-density housing, a single leak can threaten dozens of families simultaneously, making localized detection a necessity rather than an option.
-Providing every tenant with a dedicated natural gas alarm ensures that a localized issue is identified before it becomes a building-wide catastrophe.
+Renters often move into buildings with little information about their gas safety.
+Even if a detector is present, improper placement can make it useless.
+In high-density apartments, one leak can threaten dozens of families at once.
+Installing a dedicated natural gas alarm ensures that a localized issue is found before it becomes a catastrophe.

-New construction is not immune.
-While building codes and standards like NFPA 715 provide evidence-based guidance for natural gas detector placement, enforcement remains inconsistent.
-Without proper implementation, even modern homes may lack adequate protection from a natural gas alarm.
+New construction is not immune to risk.
+While building codes and standards like NFPA 715 provide clear guidance for detector placement, enforcement varies.
+Without proper installation, even modern homes may lack enough protection.

 Related Products